Is ‘Staying Busy’ Your Coping Mechanism?

 “I wanted to figure out why I was so busy, but I couldn’t find the time to do it.” – Todd Stocker

-Keeping busy at all times could also affect your self-esteem and self-worth.
-The more you stay busy the more you try to avoid your present.
+Keeping busy to avoid anxiety or other unpleasant feelings at all times could also affect your self-esteem and self-worth.
+The more you feel the need to stay busy all the time, the more you try to avoid your present.
 It is said that when a person isn’t happy or satisfied with how their life is turning, the more they stay busy.
-While staying busy can help keep our minds off of things, it can also increase our stress, anxiety, and mental strain.
+While the need to be busy all the time can help keep our minds off of things, it can also increase our stress, anxiety, and mental strain.

 “We use busyness as a distraction from painful feelings.
 When your to-do list is constantly throwing appointments after appointments at you, you don’t have the space to catch your breath much less reflect on seriously painful lingering emotions.” – Nick Wignall, psychologist

-Many people have been using ‘busyness’ as a coping mechanism for years.
-The constant need to stay busy keeps them away from feeling, thinking, and acting on the negative emotions.
+Many people have been using ‘busyness’ or staying busy as a coping mechanism for years.
+The need to stay busy all the time keeps them away from feeling, thinking, and acting on negative emotions.
 This ‘busyness’, in turn, increases anxiety, stress, and fatigue causing a person to feel burned out.

 1. Your Calendar Is Always Full

 Your calendar is always cluttered and full.
 If you’re staying busy to avoid feelings, you might face difficulty in not doing anything.
 The need to have a full schedule might overpower your need to be doing something non-meaningful.